 When we step into a case, even a smaller one, if we agree to take it, we agree to represent you until the insurance companies involved treat you fairly and make a fair settlement offer.
 If they don't, then we'll let a jury tell them what a fair amount is for compensation.

-In this phase of the process, we have the right to obtain information, documents, and materials from the other side.
+Both parties are allowed to serve interrogatories to each other, to obtain information through written questions that must be sworn to be true.
+Interrogatories must be returned within 30 days.
+“Depositions” may also be taken in which you and other witnesses provide sworn testimony in front of a court reporter.
 At your deposition, the opposing attorney will question you about your accident, how it happened and the injuries you sustained.
-Your deposition will be under oath and our attorney will be present to prepare you and protect your interests.
+Your deposition will be under oath and we will be present to prepare you and protect your interests.

 About 90% of cases settle before trial.
 The trial is a very expensive and time-intensive process.
 It's important that you know the risks and potential rewards of going to trial.
 A lot of times the threat of trial is what is important, the closer a case proceeds to trial, the more reasonable the parties become and cases settle.

 If mediation does not result in a settlement, the case will be set for trial.
 The waiting time for the trial varies; however, it could be anywhere from six months to three years or even more.
 Once the date has been established, we can request that the court holds a pretrial conference where certain legal issues can be clarified.